 Crop Production and Field Crops

-* Farm Operations - ARDC Farm Operations play an integral part in the successful outcomes of research, teaching, and extension programs of many university departments.
+ENREC Farm Operations play an integral part in the successful outcomes of research, teaching, and extension programs of many university departments.
 The ultimate mission of Farm Operations is to help facilitate research and education programs the most effective way by sharing resources and expertise.
-While ARDC Farm Operations does not conduct research, it provides land, equipment, labor, expertise, and services to departments when the resource is not available within the academic department or is cost prohibitive for the department to do so on its own.
-This allows the university to efficiently manage ARDC lands and provide large scale agricultural services to assist the research on a least cost basis.
+While ENREC Farm Operations does not conduct research, it provides land, equipment, labor, expertise, and services to departments when the resource is not available within the academic department or is cost prohibitive for the department to do so on its own.
+This allows the university to efficiently manage ENREC lands and provide large scale agricultural services to assist the research on a least cost basis.
 The farm provides a working laboratory using modern production practices and equipment sized to today’s production agriculture.
 Learn more by visiting the link above.

 Rusts, leaf blights, stem and root rots and other diseases are caused by pathogens that can distress field crops, ornamentals, trees, forage grasses, turfgrasses, fruits and vegetables.
-The Department of Plant Pathology at UNL has a long tradition of excellence in research and service to the state of Nebraska, the nation and internationally.
+The Department of Plant Pathology at University of Nebraska-Lincoln has a long tradition of excellence in research and service to the state of Nebraska, the nation and internationally.
 The department's research seeks to provide solutions to plant disease and health issues, develop new knowledge of plant-pathogenic and plant-associated microorganisms, and provide quality, relevant education.
 The Department of Plant Pathology developed prevention techniques for dealing with diseases such as Wheat Rust, Soybean Rust and the bean pod mottle.
-The department has set up surveillance sites across Nebraska for soybean rust – including one at the ARDC.
-This makes UNL in the first line of defense in fighting this disease.
+The department has set up surveillance sites across Nebraska for soybean rust – including one at ENREC.
+This makes the Unviersity in the first line of defense in fighting this disease.